 3.16 Losses: means, with respect to any Party, an amount equal to the present value of the economic loss to it, if any (exclusive of Costs), resulting from termination of a Terminated Transaction, determined in a commercially reasonable manner.

-3.17 Michigan Electric Coordinated System: The interfaces with the Michigan Electric Coordinated Systems (or successor) which currently are identified as follows: Nipsco, AEP, First Energy and Ontario Hydro and including any busbar within the Michigan Electric Coordinated System (or its successor).
+3.17 Michigan Electric Coordinated System (“MECS”): The transmission systems owned by Michigan Electric Transmission Company and/or International Transmission Company (or a designated agent or successor(s) including, but not limited to, any successor Regional Transmission Organization) having interfaces which currently are identified as follows: Nipsco, AEP, American Transmission Systems and HydroOne and including any busbar within the Michigan Electric Coordinated System (or its successor).

+3.18 Potential Event of Default: means an event which, with notice or passage of time or both, would constitute an Event of Default as defined in Section 20 hereof.

-3.18 Product(s): (1) The “Into Cinergy, Seller’s Daily Choice” product consistent with the more generic “Into _____, Seller’s Daily Choice” product and/or (2) Firm Transmission Contingent-Delivery Point product, both as specified in the Edison Electric Institute’s Master Power Purchase and Sale Agreement, Version 2.1 (modified 4/15/00) (the “EEI Agreement”) with the following exceptions and specifications:
+3.19 Product(s): (1) The “Into Cinergy, Seller’s Daily Choice” product consistent with the more generic “Into _____, Seller’s Daily Choice” product and/or (2) Firm Transmission Contingent-Delivery Point product, both as specified in the Edison Electric Institute’s Master Power Purchase and Sale Agreement, Version 2.1 (modified 4/15/00) (the “EEI Agreement”) with the following exceptions and specifications: